liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/04-widget-pages/03-creating-widget-pages-from-templates.markdown

 [TOC levels=1-4]

 Page templates provide pre-configured pages to reuse.
-There are two types of page templates in @product-ver@: Widget Page templates consist of a portlet layout and configuration.
+There are two types of page templates in @sharepoint-ver@: Widget Page templates consist of a portlet layout and configuration.
 Content Page templates are constructed from Fragments.
 You can read about
 [Content Page Templates in this article](/docs/7-2/user/-/knowledge_base/u/building-content-pages).